These Chocolate Fudge Cupcakes are the perfect chocolate cupcakes. They are moist, fluffy, and swirled with a whipped dark chocolate ganache frosting.

 - With the mixer's motor running at medium-low speed, add the wet ingredients and the flour mixture to the egg and sugar mixture.
 Do this by alternating between the two.
 Starting with the flour and ending with the wet ingredients.

-- Using a rubber spatula scrape down the sides of the bowl and mix the cake batter again.
+- Using a rubber spatula scrape down the sides of the bowl and mix the cupcake batter again.
 Ensuring that it is well-mixed and lump-free.

 - Allow the cupcakes to cool in their tin for about 5 minutes before transferring them to a wire rack to cool completely.